 The search range is represented by the

 right indices that start from both ends of the array and move towards each other as we search.
-When we move the index, we discard elements and shrink the search range.
+When moving the index, we discard elements and shrink the search range.

 Note that when calculating

 mid, if the number of elements is even, there are two elements in the middle.
-We normally follow the convention of picking the first one, which is equivalent to doing integer division
+We usually follow the convention of picking the first one, equivalent to doing integer division

 (left + right) / 2.